 So, even if you’re convinced you know exactly what form of construction you want, it’s always worth spending a little time looking at the alternatives.
 They may, for example, solve a problem you haven’t considered, or which your architect or builder may have solved in an unnecessarily complicated or expensive way.

 At worst, you’ll waste a few hours.
 At best, you may find it makes a dramatic difference to your project, and its costs, both short-term and long-term.

 But first let’s look at what we mean by conventional or traditional building.
 To today’s house building industry it means brick and block.

 On the continent they say the British build houses twice.
 First we put up an inner wall of concrete blocks.
 This does all the hard work of holding up the floors and the roof and providing the main structural support.

 Then we cover this up with an outer wall of brick which provides protection from the weather.
 But it’s mainly designed to look good and give the house its distinctive character.

-Between the walls is a cavity, typically about 100 millimetres – or four inches – wide.
+Between the walls a cavity is left, typically about 100 millimetres – or four inches – wide.
 Originally it was intended to allow any moisture seeping through the brickwork to drain away, leaving the inner wall dry.
-Nowadays, depending on where you live, it’s either filled or part-filled with insulation, designed to keep the house warm and reduce fuel bills.
+Nowadays, depending on local weather conditions, it’s either filled or part-filled with insulation, designed to keep the house warm and reduce fuel bills.

-Bar the insulation, this is pretty much how we’ve been building houses for the best part of a century.
-Everyone in the building industry is familiar with it.
+Everyone in the building industry is familiar with the process.
 The materials are available everywhere.
-And it’s still the cheapest way of building, at least in terms of material costs.
+And, broadly speaking, it’s still the cheapest way of building, at least in terms of material costs.